David Hand (animator): Gaumont British Animation

+Animaland & Musical Paintbox

-Beginning in January 1949, Hand's Animaland and Musical Paintbox series were released in theaters in the United Kingdom.
-Later that June, both of his series were released in theaters in Canada.
-Few in number, Hand's shorts were shown in theaters for only a year, ending their run in the United Kingdom in July 1950 and in Canada in October 1950.
+Beginning in late-September 1948, Hand's Animaland and Musical Paintbox series were released to theaters in the United Kingdom.
+Later in June 1949, both of his series were released to theaters in Canada.
+Few in number, Hand's shorts were shown in theaters for only a year-and-a-half, ending their run in the United Kingdom in July 1950 and in Canada in October 1950.

+Hand's first five Animaland shorts featured the animated lives of animal species, while the remaining four of his shorts featured the leading character Ginger Nutt, a little red squirrel who lives his life with his girl Hazel Nutt and faces trouble with characters Loopy Hare, Corny Crow, and Dusty Mole.
+Ginger Nutt's first short, It's A Lovely Day, was released to theaters in England on August 11, 1949 (and in Canada a short time later).
+Hand told The Manchester Guardian that his animation team in Cookham managed experimental work with the object of a British cartoon character capable of challenging American animation audiences.
+With his contributions to British animation, Hand was honored at Buckingham Palace in 1950.

-During the mid-1970s and into the early 1980s, Hand's cartoons begin airing on television for the first time in the United Kingdom.
-He died in California at age 86.
+In the early-1960s, Hand's cartoons began airing on British television for the first time in the United Kingdom.
+This lasted for decades on British television, continuing into the 2000s.
+In the Spring of 1998, most Animaland shorts made VHS distribution in the United States.

+Personal life

+Death

-Hand's son David Hale Hand has formed David Hand Productions which owns the rights to the 19 Gaumont animated shorts -- nine Animaland cartoons and ten Musical Paintbox cartoons -- and hopes to produce new films starring some of the characters in the shorts, e.g. Ginger Nutt.
-In 1994, Hand was inducted into the Disney Legends program.
+Hand died from complications of a stroke in San Luis Obispo, California at age 86.
+Hand's son, David Hale Hand, has formed David Hand Productions which owns the rights to the 19 Gaumont animated shorts—nine Animaland cartoons and ten Musical Paintbox cartoons—and hopes to produce new films starring some of the characters in the shorts, e.g. Ginger Nutt.
+In 1994, Hand was posthumously inducted into the Disney Legends program.